brianstock/MixSIAR/README.md

 #### Linux

+1. Download and install/update [R].
-1. Download and install [JAGS].
-From the terminal: `sudo apt-get install jags r-cran-rjags`.
+2. Download and install [JAGS].
+Or, from the terminal: `sudo apt-get install jags r-cran-rjags`.
-2. Download and install GTK+.
+3. Download and install [GTK+ framework].
 From the terminal: `sudo apt-get install libgtk2.0-dev`.
-You can also see http://www.gtk.org/download/index.php.
-3. Check if GTK+ is installed correctly.
+4. Check if GTK+ is installed correctly.
 Open R, install and load the `RGtk2` package with:

     ```
     install.packages("RGtk2")
     library(RGtk2)
     ```

-4. Install and load devtools, then install MixSIAR:
+5. Install and load devtools, then install MixSIAR:

     ```
     install.packages("devtools")
     library(devtools)
     devtools::install_github("brianstock/MixSIAR",
                              dependencies = TRUE,
-                             build_vignettes = TRUE)
+                             build_vignettes = TRUE) # FALSE if no pandoc
     ```

-5. Load MixSIAR and run GUI:
+6. Load MixSIAR and run GUI:

     ```
     library(MixSIAR)